-This research study will (1) test the ability of a new electronic camera developed in Dr. Miller's laboratory to collect extremely sharp volumetric images of the retina in human subjects, and (2) use the camera for addressing fundamental questions about how disease progresses in the eye.
+This research study will (1) test the ability of a new electronic camera developed in Dr. Miller's laboratory to observe retina in human subjects, and (2) use the camera for observing disease in the eye.
 This new camera integrates cutting-edge technologies in adaptive optics (AO) and optical coherence tomography (OCT) that enable the camera to capture sharp images.
-However, many aspects of the camera are already employed in clinical instruments used routinely by eyecare practitioners worldwide.
-The objective of our study is to find out (1) whether the AO-OCT camera will allow researchers to observe and quantify finer detail in the retina than current clinical cameras, and (2) whether this finer detail is useful for understanding the progression of disease in the eye.
-To address the second objective, the study will look at two subgroups of retinal disease.
-The first is age-related macular degeneration (AMD), a leading cause of blindness in the developed world.
-Because this disease is difficult to study directly as it takes years to progress, we will study it indirectly using subjects with a form of retinal toxicity that exhibits a retinal phenotype similar to that of AMD but progresses on a much faster time scale.
-The second disease subgroup is inherited retinal degeneration that affects as many as 1 in every 2,000 people worldwide.
-For this subgroup, the researchers will test the exquisite sensitivity of the AO-OCT imaging system to detect minute changes in disease progression over short periods of time covering weeks and months.
+The objective of our study is to find out (1) whether the AO-OCT camera will allow researchers to observe the retina with finer resolution than current clinical cameras, and (2) whether this finer detail is useful for observing the progression of disease in the eye.
+To address the second objective, the study will subjects with various disease severity of drusen associated geographic atrophy.

 Study Type